sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

     <!-- border -->![001](023.png)

 2. Add Input parameters as following:
-    - In Parameter Name enter: `OrderNumber`,
+    - In Parameter Name enter: `OrderNumber`.
-    - In Description enter: Receives order number from the Order Processing Form,
+    - In Description enter: Receives order number from the Order Processing Form.
     - In Data type choose: **String**.

     <!-- border -->![001](024.png)

 3. Add Output parameters as following:
-    - In Parameter Name enter: `SelectedOrder`,
+    - In Parameter Name enter: `SelectedOrder`.
-    - In Description enter: Selected order details are passed to the Process,
+    - In Description enter: Selected order details are passed to the Process.
     - In Data type choose: **Sales Order**.

     <!-- border -->![001](025.png)